MohamedAhmed12/Woocommerce-Theme/README.md.txt

 and the Features are:

 Admin Dashboard Features

-1- Change the cover image for home page (Shope Page)

-2-changing the navbar menues and logo in the dashboard page

-3- Create new section in the products tab of wocommerce in admin dashboard through this new section that called (Customize Shop Page) I added features to be  able to do the following
+1- Change the cover image for home page (Shope Page) changing the navbar menues and logo in the dashboard page 2- Create new section in the products tab of wocommerce in admin dashboard through this new section that called (Customize Shop Page) I added features to be  able to do the following
-	= Change number of products per row   (dafult  and max 4 product per row according to the style) = Change number or products per pages (dafult 12 prodct per page) = Add the option of showing or hiding related products = Add Custome placeholder image for products that image isn't setted yet
+	= Change number of products per row   (dafult  and max 4 product per row according to the style) = Change number or products per pages (dafult 12 prodct per page) = Add the option of showing or hiding related products = Add Custome placeholder image for products that image isn't setted yet 3- Allow wordpress to upload SVG type of files
 4- Allow wordpress to upload SVG type of files
-5- Allow wordpress to upload SVG type of files

 Front-End Features

-6- Display category image on category archive page
+5- Display category image on category archive page

-7- Removing (output notices - Result Count - catalog orderring) from shop page

-8- Removing the breadcrumb from the page
+6- Removing (output notices - Result Count - catalog orderring) from shop page 7- Removing the breadcrumb from the page

-9- Adding HTML tags in the site as I have used snippet in my products card from this link => (https://littlesnippets.net/snip1402)
+8- Adding HTML tags in the site as I have used snippet in my products card from this link => (https://littlesnippets.net/snip1402)

-10- Remove the tabs from single product page (examples: description & reviews)

-11- Edit the tabs from single product page ( deleting & adding custome ones)

-12- Display Thumbnail video instead of image on products in both (shop home page - single product page)

-13- set the number of views on the product pag in order to apply this feature you have to replace those files in your woocommerce folder(directory)
+9- Remove the tabs from single product page (examples: description & reviews) 10- Edit the tabs from single product page ( deleting & adding custome ones) 11- Display Thumbnail video instead of image on products in both (shop home page - single product page) 12- set the number of views on the product pag in order to apply this feature you have to replace those files in your woocommerce folder(directory)
 	= meta.php	  	-> the url (woocommerce\templates\single-product)
 	= single-product.php  	-> the url (woocommerce\templates)

-14- Redirect To Home Page After Loging Out
+13- Redirect To Home Page After Loging Out